 Okay, you made it through your C section, your baby has arrived, and the next chapter of your life is about to begin.
 Even though you’re probably in the throes of endless feedings, diaper changes and night wakings, don’t forget to try to take it easy; a C section is major surgery after all.
 There’s a good chance that you may have been too exhausted to absorb all the info your doctor gave you about C section recovery, so we’ve rounded it up for you to read after your next power nap.

 What should I have for my c-section recovery?

 Talk to your doctor about what pain meds you can take post-op.
 The hospital will likely send you home with some, but it’s always good to have extras on hand.

 Stool softeners or laxatives

-Again, chat with your practioners to see what they’d recommend.
-The combination of wonky hormones and pain medication can wreak havoc on your digestive system, making trips to the bathroom a literal pain in the ass.
+Again, chat with your practitioner to see what they’d recommend.
+Many medical professionals point out that there isn't a lot of evidence around the efficacy around some of these drugs.
+That said, wonky hormones and pain medication can wreak havoc on your digestive system, making trips to the bathroom a literal pain in the ass.

 Loose-fitting bottoms with a waistband that can sit above your C section scar